whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-01-arduino-button-input-digital-read/index.md

 ### Setup Function

 The `setup();` function starts the serial communication protocol at 9600 bits per second.
 There are faster and slower serial communication speeds.
 It also sets an Arduino pin to `INPUT` rather than the `OUTPUT` that was used for the blink LED and servo sketches.
-This will get input from a device connected to `pushButton` which has a value of 2 refering to pin 2.
+This will get input from a device connected to `pushButton` which has a value of 2 referring to pin 2.

 ```C
 // the setup routine runs once when you press reset: